haskell/blog.haskell.org/content/cabal-comment-preserving-parser/index.md

 Currently I am working on a prototype to retain trivia in field grammar parser, so the spaces in dependency bounds won't be dropped, for example.

-Please tell me if you have any thoughts on this work :)
+Please tell me if you have any thoughts on this work. :)

 I want to thank the the Haskell Foundation and Jappie for allowing this work to happen.
 I appreciate greatly the opportunity to work on cabal and solve a problem that helps Haskell